brevzin/cpp_proposals/2641_active_union/active_union.md

 # Revision History

-Since [@P2641R2], added section explaining why this takes a pointer, not a reference.
+Since [@P2641R2], added a feature-test macro and a section explaining why this takes a pointer (not a reference).

 After discussion in Issaquah, generalizing the proposed facility to check for object lifetime, instead of just active member of union.